MarinaKapiri/Card-Image-Classification/README.md

 # Card-Image-Classification
-The code provides a complete pipeline for training, validating, and testing a deep learning model to classify images of playing cards using PyTorch and the TIMM library.
-The pipeline involves several key steps:

-Dataset Preparation: The PlayingCardDataset class is defined, which loads images using the ImageFolder class and applies transformations like resizing and tensor conversion.
-Data is then loaded into PyTorch using DataLoader for efficient batching and shuffling.

-Model Definition: A custom neural network SimpleCardClassifier is defined, using an EfficientNet backbone from the TIMM library.
-The model is modified to output the desired number of classes (53 for this case).

-Training and Validation: The model is trained using cross-entropy loss and the Adam optimizer.
-A learning rate scheduler and early stopping are implemented to prevent overfitting.
-Training and validation losses are tracked and plotted over epochs.

-Inference and Visualization: The model is tested on unseen images, and predictions are visualized with probability distributions for each class.

-Utility Functions: Various functions for preprocessing images, predicting outcomes, and visualizing results are provided to evaluate the model's performance on new data.

-This setup is designed for training a classifier that can distinguish between different playing cards in a dataset, handling the entire process from data loading to model evaluation.
+This code implements a full pipeline for training a deep learning model to classify playing cards using PyTorch and TIMM.
+It begins by defining a custom dataset class to load and preprocess images, followed by creating a model based on EfficientNet, tailored to output 53 classes.
+The model is trained using cross-entropy loss with an Adam optimizer, including learning rate scheduling and early stopping to enhance performance.
+Finally, it includes functions for testing the model on new images and visualizing the prediction results.